|

 captured.
 Under deadly rifle fire and within

-grenades, the black soldiers had
+range of hand grenades, the black soldiers had

 tried to cross the fortifications by